Have you ever wondered what you can do to help people who feel left out?

 Here’s the thing, mostly, I was thinking about this day from MY perspective.
 This is important because my dad had ideas about twin day, but he didn’t say much to me when I was bugging him with my excitement.

 This weekend, I also went to see the movie Wonder.
 The movie was INCREDIBLE and inspiring in so many ways.
 Sometimes when books get made into movies, you leave feeling disappointed.
 I promise, this one won’t disappoint you!

 At the end of the movie, my heart was feeling a little ache that’s hard to describe.
 I left the theater thinking lots of things about life.
 I thought about kids at my school other people don’t pay much attention to or who aren’t included in ways that help them feel like part of the school community.
 I talked about it with my dad.
-He asked me an important question: “Liv, whose your Auggie?”
+He asked me an important question: “Liv, who's your Auggie?”